codepath/android_guides/Progress-Bar-Custom-View.md

 }
 ```

 Extract each of our defined attributes from the typed array by providing the `styleable` ID to the `typedArray`.
-Be sure to set the member variable via it's setter for consistent behavior:
+Be sure to set each member variable via it's setter for consistent behavior:
 ```java
 setGoalReachedColor(a.getColor(R.styleable.GoalProgressBar_goalReachedColor, Color.BLUE));
 ```

 ### Measuring
-Next we will override `onMeasure`, so we can tell our parent view what size we'd like the view to be.
+Now that we have the framework in place for setting the required fields, we can implement the measuring logic.
+To do this we will override `onMeasure`, so we can tell our parent view what size we'd like the view to be.

 For the width of the view, we can use whatever width imposed by our parent (provided in `widthMeasureSpec`), but we'll add some custom handling for determining our height.

 Since the tallest component of our view will be the goal indicator, we'll use it's height to determine the height of the entire view: